Package Torello.Java

 This class allows a user to copy directories of files, and even entire sub-directory-trees of files from a source directory on the underlying file-system to a target-directory.

-The file-moving (file-transfer) elements provided in this class will not manipulate the FileNode-tree itself, in any way - shape or form.
-In order to guarantee consistency with the file-system, it would be smarter, after a file delete, move, copy or transfer to reload a FileNode-tree structure again, from the start.
+The file-moving (file-transfer) methods provided in this class will not modify or manipulate the FileNode-Tree in any way whatsoever.
+In order to maintain consistency with the File-System, it would be smarter, after a file delete, move, copy or transfer operation, to reload the FileNode-Tree structure again, from disk.

 Here, below, is a sample use if a 'delete' method from this class: